scott-anderson-wc/cs210pub/lectures/L21/web-hosting-etc.md

 * Create a GitHub account and host on `github.com`.
 Many employers expect something like this, but other possibilities exist, such as `bitbucket.com`
 * A private web hosting company.
-I personally use `dreamhost.com` but company is just one of many.
+I personally use `dreamhost.com` but that company is just one of many.

 ## Hosting on `cs.wellesley.edu`